 Even though most applications do not monitor the squelch and do not have the ability to perform specific functions based on its status, we have decided to include this feature in Router.
 Perhaps someday applications will be able to detect the squelch and use this information for automated functions like audio recording.

-Router reports the Squelch status using the CTS signal when Squelch reporting is enabled.
+When a port is selected for Squelch, Router reports the Squelch status using the CTS signal.

 6 - SETTING AUDIO LEVELS